ewa-ilnicka/tictactoe/README.md

   <img src="resources/view.png" alt="View">

 There are many great tic tac toe games available on GitHub, however, I decided to write one on my own to improve my programming skills.
+I wrote it while watching tutorial on YT made by [Samuraj Programowania](https://www.youtube.com/channel/UC6wlzVp-5TD5xfDwiohSDeg).

 In this project:
 * structure was made in HTML, styling in CSS and the script in Java Script;